regnerisch/sets/README.md

 $set = new Set(['A', 'B', 'C'], new StringType());
 $set = new Set([new MyItem('A'), new MyItem('B')], new TypeType(MyItem::class));
 ```
-If you pass a wrong value, an `TypeError` will be thrown.
+If you pass a wrong value, a `TypeError` will be thrown.
 When using `DetectTypeType` the allowed type will be detected automatically from the first value.
 All following types must match this requirement.

 ### API